99.9% of our guests feel comfortably full by the end of our tours.

 There’s no official waiting list.
 If a tour is full, please feel free to email us at email@example.com and we’ll see if we can open another tour.

 We do allow date changes up to three weeks before a tour.
-We also allow cancellations up to three weeks before a tour minus a 5% processing fee.
+We also allow cancellations up to three weeks before a tour.
 After that point, we don’t allow cancellations or date changes.
 Your tour tickets are like concert tickets, once they are sold we cannot always resell them.
 When people cancel in the lead up to a tour, those spaces that would have been filled by other customers, are not filled at the last minute.
 And given how small and intimate we keep our tours, it’s important for us to try and fill up our groups.

 Depending on availability, we do offer private versions of our tours.
 We can also offer customised tours and experiences for larger groups.
-Contact us at email@example.com and and we’ll get back to you with options.
+Contact us at firstname.lastname@example.org and we’ll get back to you with options.

 We know that along with the food, the most important thing on a food tour is the guide.
 And that’s why we work with the smartest, most passionate, most talented bunch of Spain gurus around.
 Our guides not only know and love this country, but are gifted storytellers and have a rare knack for making our guests just as excited about Spain as they are.

 We currently offer food tours in Madrid, Barcelona, Seville and Malaga and a number of our guests take tours in more than one city.
 Why?
 Because Spain is a country of huge gastronomic and cultural variety.
 And in each place we offer tours, we give you a true taste of the local cuisine, insight into the local culture, and tailored tips for tackling the food scene in that city.
-Every tour is unique and combine and complement the others that we offer.
+Every tour is unique and combines and complements the others that we offer.
 So, if you’re hungry enough, we’d love to welcome you on a tour in more than one Spanish city!